-D. Care from primary care providers, specialists, other network providers, and out-of-network providers
+D. Care from primary care providers, specialists, other network providers, out-of-network providers, and how to change health plans

 D1.
 Care from a primary care provider

 You must choose a primary care provider (PCP) to provide and manage your care.